 Sequences in ConvertKit are a breeze to set up and are one of the many features that truly sets ConvertKit apart from other email providers.

 And if you use WordPress, ConvertKit offers a plugin that will seamlessly connect with your ConvertKit account.
-This makes it easy and quick to pull in opt-in forms and landing pages so they integrate neatly into your blog.
-If you don't use WordPress, no need to worry.
+This makes it easy and quick to pull in opt-in forms and landing pages, so they integrate neatly into your blog.
+Suppose you don't use WordPress, no need to worry.
 It's easy to integrate forms and landing pages into any website.